duyuan199010/atangge/README.md

 # atangge
-a application that may usefull for chinese
+an application that may usefull for chinese author by lying and xiaoxia